ilarne/battle/README.md

 Battle! is a turn-based, two-player fighting game.
 Players enter their name and play on same machine.
 The current move set is as follows:

-* Attack - deals a random amount of damage to opponent
+* Attack - deals a random amount of damage to opponent.
-* Heal   - restores 20 HP to player
+* Heal   - restores 20 HP to player.
 * Sleep  - attack with 50% chance of success.
 A successful hit deprives the opponent of their next turn which gives the attacker an                 additional turn.

 The game is over when one player's HP reaches 0.